Brésil (spherical balloon): Use and legacy

-Its first flight took place on 4 July 1898, in the Jardin d´Acclimatation.
+Its first flight took place on 4 July 1898, in the Jardin d´Acclimatation in Paris.
 Santos Dumont described that the balloon "...very maneuverable in the air and very smooth." and that it would not be wrong to say that he carried it in his briefcase.
 The aeronaut also described that the balloon was "...beautiful in its transparency, like a big soap bubble."

 Its use in over 200 flights made Santos Dumont one of the best aeronauts in France and gave him the due flight experience that resulted in the development of other balloons and his airships, as well as attracting attention from other inventors and the European press.
 The performance of its first two models, "Brésil" and "Amérique", impressed experienced balloonists.
 Its first airship, the "Nº1", had its first test run on September 18, 1898, three and a half months after the first flight of the "Brésil".